Local strong Birkhoff conjecture and local spectral rigidity of almost every ellipse: Introduction

 Let $\Omega$ be a strictly convex $C^r$ domain in $\mathbb{R}^2$ with $r>3$.
 Let $x$ be a point in the boundary $\partial \Omega$ and $\varphi$ is angle of a direction $V$ with the clockwise tangent to $\partial \Omega$ at $x$.
 Let $M := \left\lbrace \right (x, \varphi): x\in \partial \Omega, \varphi \in (0, \pi)\rbrace $.
 Then, one can consider a billiard map $f : M \rightarrow M$, where $M$ consists of unit vectors with foot $x$ on $\partial \Omega$ and with inward direction $v$.
 The map reflects the ray from the boundary of the domain elastically, i.e. the angle of the incidence equals the angle of reflection.

 This dynamical system has simple local dynamics, however, its study turns out to be really complex and has many important open questions.
-One group of "direct" questions is to pick a domains and analyse the properties of the billiard in them.
-For example, can they be chaotic, have a positive metric entropy, an open set of periodic points, etc. A different way to study the billiards is an indirect one, see e.g. \cite{gutkin}.
-One can define a length spectrum of a domain, by looking at perimeters of all periodic orbits.
-The closure of the union is called a length spectrum.
-How much of information is encoded into this spectrum?
-This question is studied for example in \cite{Zelditch2004TheIS}.
-It turns out the length spectrum is connected with other spectra of the domain such as Laplace spectrum.
-The famous inverse problem of hearing the shape of a drum \cite{kac} in mathematical terms is to determine a domain from its Laplace spectrum.
+One group of ``direct'' questions is to pick domains and analyse the properties of the billiard in them.
+For example, can they be chaotic, have a positive metric entropy, or an open set of periodic points\footnote{Some recent progress was done in \cite{keagan}}, etc?
+A different way to study the billiards is an indirect one, see e.g. \cite{gutkin}.
+Given some property of the mathematical billiard in some $\Omega$, can something be said about the shape of $\Omega$?

 In this paper we analyse so called integrable billiards.
-For example, if $\Omega$ is an ellipse, then the billiard map is integrable, meaning all of dynamics can be described in a relatively simple way.
-A natural question then arises, the one asked by Birkhoff in \cite{birk} and by Poritsky in \cite{pori}.
-It is then formulated in the following conjecture:
+For example, if $\Omega$ is an ellipse, then the billiard map is integrable, meaning all of dynamics can be described in a relatively simple way using action-angle coordinates, see \cite{chang}.
+A natural question then arises, the one asked by Birkhoff in \cite{birk} and by Poritsky in \cite{pori} and formulated in the following conjecture:

 \begin{conjecture} There are no other examples of integrable billiards. \end{conjecture}